GavPri/twitter_front_end/README.md

 The home page, feed page and liked posts page were all modeled after the home page of twitter.
 With tweets centered in a vertical column, with some content aside (popular profiles).
 The search bar is also present above the tweets, making searching for content incredibly simple.

+This design, along with infinte scroll allows for seemless scrolling through the apps content.

 The the basis for design of the home page was this hand drawing I made after reviewing twitters feed.
 ![home page design](public/home-page-design.jpeg)